Rock-Village.com

 We stayed at Topside Inn, a fairly large Bed & Breakfast.
 It is the largest B&B we have stayed at, with over 20 rooms.
 That that does not prevent them from being a true B&B. The breakfasts here were also the most gourmet of any B&B we have stayed at: they were unusual, tasty, and well presented.
 (Next time we stay at a B&B, I will have to take pictures of our breakfasts!)
 We won't hesitate to stay here again.

-Our room was their largest room, although all the rooms seem fairly spacious.
+Our room was their largest room in the main house, although all the rooms seem fairly spacious.
 We had a king size bed with space around it, and an airy bathroom.

 The view from the front deck of the inn: